What are the 7 wonders of the ancient world? This question has been posed by travelers since the 2nd and 1st century B.C.

 It was ultimately destroyed by two severe earthquakes, one in 956 A.D. and one in 1323 A.D.

-In 1480, the stones from the remaining ruins were used to build the Citadel of Qaitbay another famous landmark in Egypt on the same site.
+In 1480, the stones from the remaining ruins were used to build the Citadel of Qaitbay another famous attraction in Egypt on the same site.

 Colossus of Rhodes